 This is one of the tastiest, no-cook meals I've made in a long time.
 For the minimal effort that goes into it, the flavor return is immense.
 The only "cooking" I did was to slow-cook the black beans (but of course you can use canned) and use my rice cooker for the quinoa.
 This meal is great way to keep extra heat out of your kitchen on a summer night!
 My modifications follow the recipe.

-from Clean Eating Magazine, Sept/Oct 2010
+The Loaded Bowlfrom Clean Eating Magazine, Sept/Oct 2010serves 12Ingredients:

 3 cups quinoa, rinsed and drained